 Ideally, additional seed should be collected for backing up the collection, distributing material for study, monitoring seed viability, or other factors - all of which are essential for a long-term seed bank but may or may not be needed for recovery and restoration collections.
 In terms of recovery programmes, the minimum seedlot for each restoration might be 5,000, 10,000 or 20,000, e.g. sampling 100 seeds from each of 50 individuals.
-Again, it is better to sample 10 seeds from each of 500 individuals, than to sample 1,000 seeds from each of five plants.
-Collecting large amounts of seed can also help limit the number of cycles of "seed increase" - unintentional selection for the growing conditions, harvest, storage or seed cleaning is hard to avoid completely and each step results in loss of genetic diversity.
+Again, it is better to sample 10 seeds from each of 500 individuals, than to sample 1,000 seeds from each of for exclusion and the seed increase" - unintentional selection for the growing conditions, harvest, storage or seed cleaning is hard to avoid completely and each step results in loss of genetic diversity.